thomascharlier/capture_the_ether/README.md

 7. **Create the Hard Hat configuration file**
 `npx hardhat`
 When multiple choice list appears, select *Create an empty hardhat.config.js*.
+At the top of *hardhat.config.js*, add `require('dotenv').config()` and `require("@nomiclabs/hardhat-ethers")`
-Then in the *hardhat.config.js*, change the Solidity compiler version and add the Ropsten testnet network.
+Also in this file, change the Solidity compiler version and add the Ropsten testnet network.

 9. **Create a */contracts* and */scripts* folders at the root of the project**
 `mkdir contracts scripts`